EmilianoHFlores/Voltec_RCJ_SoccerOpen_2023/Vision/OpenMV/README.md

 ## Development
- All programs in OpenMV vision have been tested on an OPENMV H7 R2 camera.
+ All programs in OpenMV vision have been tested on an OPENMV H7 R2 camera and an OPENMV H7 R1.
 Only standard camera libraries have been used.